 - Notify RIAR that you have completed all required courses.

 - Make payment of $20.00 GRI Designation processing fee to RI REALTORS®.

 Once these requirements have all been met you are reported as a designee to the National Association of REALTORS® database and entered locally as a GRI Designee and able to use your GRI designation on all personal promotional material.
 A complimentary plaque and a GRI pin is then awarded to you by RI REALTORS®.

 GRI Examination Policy

 An examination is given during GRI 101 only.
-Equivalency examinations may be granted for GRI 101 if you have been in the business at least one full year, with a minimum of six completed transactions or by completion of a training program that is evaluated as equivalent.
+Equivalency examinations may be granted for GRI-101 and GRI-102 at a cost of $65 per examination.
+To qualify, you must have been in the business at least one full year, with a minimum of six completed transactions or by completion of a training program that is evaluated as equivalent.
 You do not earn any CE for taking the equivalency exam in lieu of the course.

 - About the National Association of REALTORS® GRI Designation

 - Why the GRI designation is critical to the success of your business